trevorscholz1/Portfolio/README.md

 - University of Maryland
   - Major: Computer Science - Data Science
   - Minor: Astronomy
-  - President's Scholarship
+  - President's Scholarship, University Honors Program

 ## 🏀 Beyond Tech
 When I'm not coding or working on projects, you can find me:
-- Playing sports (basketball, soccer, golf)
+- Playing/watching sports (my favorites are basketball, soccer, and golf)
 - Listening to music, or even producing some of my own in FL Studio
 - Stargazing, and keeping up with the latest news in Astronomy.
 I love viewing NASA's Astronomy Picture of the Day every day